99003585/Advanced_SDLC_B1/Requirement/README.md

     *  IBM SPSS statistical analysis tools are mostly used.
     *  R (R Foundation for Statistical computing), MATLAB, Microsoft Excel, Minitab
+    *  IBM SPSS is mostly used analystic tool